 As presented in Figure 6, there is diminishing return (safe yield) with increasing pump capacity (reflecting pump station and pipeline cost).
 For the purposes of this analysis, an estimated economical safe yield and pump capacity combination were selected from the above graph.
-The estimated safe yield for this project is approximately 4.9 mgd for a pump capacity of 20 mgd.
-A relatively high pump capacity is required for this project due to the high releases required for existing downstream withdrawals.
-The selected pump capacity was used to size and cost out the diversion facilities detailed later in this report.
+The estimated safe yield for this project is approximately 6.6 mgd for a pump capacity of 20 mgd.
+These values were used to size and cost out the diversion facilities detailed later in this report.
 The variation of reservoir elevation over time for the above assumed safe yield and pump capacity is reflected in Figure 7.